East London Waterworks Project - Website Redesign

 Together, we defined who our core users were—especially volunteers, local supporters, and first-time visitors—by drawing from real experiences and insights.

-Mapped out the site’s intended role in building community and encouraging long-term engagement.
+We also mapped out the site’s intended role in building community and encouraging long-term engagement.

 Auditing the Exisitng Website